In the Nevada Desert

 I remember arriving early in the morning to a spot I had scouted the day before.
 Nobody was around; it was just the cold brisk air, the sandstone rock, and me.
 I had the freedom to wander the scene to learn about all the curves formed over the years, and to wonder about all the various colored lines formed.
 What prior events led to this strange and beautiful display?
 How many times has water flooded this area?
 Where did the minerals come from that stained the rock with rings and layers?

-I suppose I was a bit early.
+I suppose I was a bit early, I prefer that.
 The light was being blocked by a ridge, so I worked out several compositions to try later.
 Like a long slow wave traveling across the open ocean, the quality of light flowed, warming as the morning marched on.
 The rest of the world fell away, and all I was concerned about was the light, the rocks, swirls and sand grains at my feet.
 It was glorious.

 Photographing several compositions had me going.
 I was stoked.
 I was in a flow state—an experience described by some as transcendental.
 My thinking mind quieted down and something else took over.
 Something that is both within me and outside of me at the same time–an intersection of my personal being and the ever present vibrational forces of nature.
 It is in this state where instincts, both innate and learned, can take over for the busy overthinking mind.
 This state can be applicable to any human endeavor.
 A flow state can be experienced in sport, public speaking, writing, music, etc. Perhaps it is impossible to put into words, as the experience is so nuanced and internal that language is simply not up to the task of capturing it all; as soon as the mind attempts to quantify it, the state is lost.
 After creating several images that I was fairly pleased with, direct light started pouring into the area and I saw this.